AlexNica11/digital-signing/README.md

 ```bash
 npm run preview
 ```
-The server will be available at localhost:4173.
+The client will be available at localhost:4173.

 # Server: